The domains are specified per account, which provides for fine-grained control over how you're notified of a potential addressing mistakes.

 We often have multiple email accounts for different things, and it can be easy to send a message from the wrong account when you’re moving fast.
 Domain fencing can help prevent this.

 Turn on Mark addresses when sending to: and enter any domain name(s) you don’t want to mistakenly send messages to using the account, again, domains separated by commas.

-Should you address a message to any of the fenced domains, the address turns grey to warn you.
+Should you address a message to any of the fenced domains, the address turns red to warn you.

 As with any fence, of course, you’re free to “jump over” and send the message anyway if you want.